Telenav/open-source-spec/osrm/doc/weight_and_duration_calculation_in_osrm.md

 ## Process Speed/Rate In Lua Profiles
 It's a good idea to read [OSRM Profiles](https://github.com/Project-OSRM/osrm-backend/blob/master/docs/profiles.md) first.
 It explains why need profiles and how does it work.
 Meanwhile, it also describes structure and elements details of profiles.
 A profile describes whether or not it's possible to route along a particular type of way, whether we can pass a particular node, and how quickly we'll be traveling when we do.
-A profile provided functions to process for OSM node/way/turn, refer to [Interaction Between C++ and Lua In OSRM - Lua Functions Brief](https://github.com/Telenav/open-source-spec/blob/master/osrm/doc/interaction_between_cpp_and_lua_in_osrm.md#lua-functions-brief) for what are the functions and what they actually do.
+A profile provided functions to process for OSM node/way/turn, refer to [Interaction Between C++ and Lua In OSRM](https://github.com/Telenav/open-source-spec/blob/master/osrm/doc/interaction_between_cpp_and_lua_in_osrm.md) for what are these functions, what they actually do and where they're invoked.

 ### process_way